- Toward Ethical and Inclusive Descriptive Practices in UCLA Library Special Collections

 Special thanks to English professor Dr. Jonathan Grossman for conceiving of and spearheading this project!

 A project of the Online Archive of California, California Cultures is a digital collection about ethnic groups in California and the West drawn from the extraordinarily rich resources of the University of California.
 Launched in 2004, this virtual collection provides an online resource that serves as the basis for historical studies, analysis, interpretation, and application to current events.
 Ultimately, California Cultures will consist of 25,000 images and 50,000 pages of text.
-Collections digitized include portions of the Ralph Bunche Papers, maps showing the distribution of racial groups in Los Angeles, paintings from the Japanese American internment camps, documents pertaining to the Zoot Suit riots, and photographs from the Los Angeles Times archives.
+Collections digitized include portions of the Ralph Bunche Papers, maps showing the distribution of racial groups in Los Angeles, paintings from the Japanese American internment camps, documents about the Zoot Suit Riots, and photographs from the Los Angeles Times archives.

 Children's literature emerged as a distinct and independent genre only a little more than two centuries ago.
-Prior to the mid-eighteenth century, books were rarely created specifically for children, and children's reading was generally confined to literature intended for their education and moral edification rather than for their amusement.
+Before the mid-eighteenth century, books were rarely created specifically for children, and children's reading was generally confined to literature intended for their education and moral edification rather than for their amusement.
 Religious works, grammar books, and "courtesy books" (which offered instruction on proper behavior) were virtually the only early books directed at children.
 In these books illustration played a relatively minor role, usually consisting of small woodcut vignettes or engraved frontispieces created by anonymous illustrators.
 This collection includes over 1,800 digitized children’s books, including Goody Two-Shoes (1888), which has been downloaded over two million times through the site.

 The Los Angeles Times Photographic Archive, ca. 1918-1990, is one of the most heavily used of UCLA's Special Collections.
 The collection consists of approximately 3.5 million photographic negatives and 1.5 million photographic prints documenting events and people in California, the United States, and the world.
 The material originates from the Los Angeles Times and includes glass negatives (ca. 1918-1932), nitrate negatives (ca. 1925-45), and safety negatives (ca. 1935-1990).
 It also includes prints and negatives from the Los Angeles Times Orange County and San Diego bureaus.
 Digitized images from the Los Angeles Times Photographic Archive are accessible through the UCLA Digital Library.
 The project is a joint effort between Library Special Collections, UCLA Digital Library, and the Southern Regional Library Facility (SRLF).
 Project funding has been provided by the Online Archive of California.